swells23/millennial/README.md

 ## Greetings!

 This project is a real estate portfolio for a local business.
 The application connects with the Google Drive API to easily manage dynamic content.
-This support will allow the client to add, edit, or remove media assets, property listings, and agent contacts on their website through the comfort and simplicity of Google Drive.
+This support will allow the business managers to add, edit, or remove media assets, property listings, and agent contacts on their website through the comfort and simplicity of Google Drive.

 ## Tools